Skip to Main Content

 difficult

 Prices displayed are our lowest available price within the month detailed.
 Availability at this price maybe limited and only on certain days.
-Prices are updated every 10 minutes and may change at any time before making your booking. *Everyone saves 10% and myJet2 members save 15% on all flights departing now until October 2025. myJet2 members save 10% on all November 2025 to October 2026 return flights.
-Signed in myJet2 members always get the best prices.
+Prices are updated every 10 minutes and may change at any time before making your booking.
+These prices include the discount of 20% which is available on all flights departing now until 31 October 2027, please see www.jet2.com/promotions for T&Cs.

 Country